hbctraining/spatial_nanocourse/lessons/loupe_demo.md

    * Click combine all below and look at expression on the image.
 Filter barcodes for 0.25.
    * Save barcodes allows you to create a new cluster as part of a new group (HIP name of selected cluster; create a new group called "Celltype by marker expression).
    * Go back to the Clusters tool
-* Take a look at expression distribution below - violin plots might highlight other clusters which should be included
+* Take a look at expression distribution below - violin plots highlight which clusters we are selecting cells from

 **Advanced selection**